cesarferradas/ferrad.as/_posts/2024-11-13-phone-security.md

 3. **Lock your phone when it goes offline.** Often thieves might want to turn airplane mode on to avoid the phone being tracked.
 If they do, the phone will be locked.
-Android has this feature.
-For iPhone, you have to configure an automation in the Shortcuts app to "When airplane mode is turned on" → "lock screen".
+Android has this as a setting under "Theft protection".
+For iPhone, you have to configure an automation in the Shortcuts app to "When airplane mode is turned on" → "Lock screen".

 4. **Disable notification previews.** Even if your phone is locked, criminals could see password reset codes, SMS messages and more from your lock screen.